ST Aerospace A-4SU Super Skyhawk: Operational history

-End of front-line service
+In 1998, the French government offered the use of facilities at Cazaux Air Base.
+A 25-year lease for basing rights of 18 A-4SUs and approximately 250 RSAF personnel and their families was signed later that year.
+The Singapore-based 143 Squadron was disbanded in 1997 and its aircraft were handed over to 150 Squadron in place of its SIAI-Marchetti SF.260 basic trainers.
+150 Squadron took up the role of advanced jet training, using its A-4SUs as a lead-in fighter trainer for RSAF pilots in France; the first of 18 aircraft were sent to France by ship in mid-1999 as part of the RSAF's Advanced Jet Training Program.
+The 11 remaining training aircraft (4 A-4SUs and 7 TA-4SUs) were originally scheduled to retire in 2007, but remained in service until the delivery of their replacement, the Alenia Aermacchi M-346 Master, which was scheduled for 2012.

-After 31 years of operations, the RSAF officially withdrew its fleet of A-4SU Super Skyhawks from operational combat service in Singapore on 31 March 2005.
-The A-4SU's achievements included flying directly from Singapore to the Philippines, incorporating the RSAF's first air-to-air refuelling mission in 1986, as well as the aerobatic display of the 'red and white' Super Skyhawks flown by the RSAF Black Knights during Asian Aerospace 1990, 1994 and 2000, it was last used by the Black Knights during Singapore's National Day Parade held on 9 August 2000.
+After 31 years of operations, the RSAF officially withdrew its A-4SU fleet from front line duties on 31 March 2005.
+Major feats included a direct flight from Singapore to the Philippines (involvin the RSAF's first air-to-air refuelling mission) in 1986, as well as the aerobatic displays of the 'red and white' A-4SUs flown by the RSAF's Black Knights during Asian Aerospace 1990, 1994 and 2000, it was last used by the Black Knights during Singapore's National Day Parade held on 9 August 2000.
 A month before its retirement, the Skyhawk squadron (145 Squadron) won the top honours in a strike exercise against its more modern F-16 and F-5 counterparts and emerged as the Top combat squadron in the Singapore Armed Forces Best Unit Competition, an honour it has held since year 2000.

-On 5 October 2005, one A-4SU Skyhawk was delivered to Singapore Polytechnic as a teaching aid.
-Subsequently, Ngee Ann Polytechnic, Temasek Polytechnic and Nanyang Technological University would each receive an A-4SU Skyhawk as well.

-Two of the retired A-4SU Super Skyhawks were also donated to the French Air and Space Museum (Musée de l'Air) for static display.
-On 12 January 2006, a Certificate of Transfer and Acceptance signing ceremony took place between representatives of the RSAF and the French Aeronautics Museum at Cazaux Air Base in France.
-Since then, only 928 was put on display in the Rosette Hall of the museum while 941 was stored.
+On 5 October 2005, one A-4SU was delivered to Singapore Polytechnic as a teaching aid.
+Subsequently, Ngee Ann Polytechnic, Temasek Polytechnic and Nanyang Technological University each received an A-4SU as well.
+Two A-4SUs were donated to the French Air and Space Museum (Musée de l'Air) for static display; only 928 has been on display in the museum's Rosette Hall as 941 was stored.

-Secondary role

-In 1998, the French government offered the use of facilities at Cazaux Air Base.
-A 25-year lease for basing rights of 18 A-4SU aircraft and approximately 250 RSAF personnel and their families was signed later that year.
-Back in Singapore, 143 Squadron was disbanded in 1997, and its aircraft were handed over to 150 Squadron, which had given up its SIAI-Marchetti SF.260 basic trainers.
-The new squadron then took up the role of advanced jet training, using its aircraft as a lead-in fighter trainer for RSAF pilots.
-This made it the prime candidate for moving to France, and the first of 18 aircraft were "packed" and sent to France by ship in mid-1999 as part of the RSAF's Advanced Jet Training Program.
-The 11 remaining training aircraft (4× A-4SU and 7× TA-4SU) were originally scheduled to retire in 2007 but remained in service until the delivery of their replacement, the Alenia Aermacchi M-346 Master, which was scheduled for 2012.